near/near-data/README.md

-This project is for near data center.
+This project is for near data central, coming soon.